redis/redis-doc/topics/cluster-spec.md

 This mechanism also guarantees that after a fresh cluster is created all nodes start with a different `configEpoch`.

+Nodes reset
+---

+Nodes can be software reset (without restarting them) in order to be reused in a different role or in a different cluster.
+This is useful in normal operations, in testing, and in clould environments where a given node can be reprovisioned to join a different set of nodes to enlarge or create a new cluster.

+In Redis Cluster nodes are reset using the `CLUSTER RESET` command.
+The command is provided in two variants:

+* `CLUSTER RESET SOFT`
+* `CLUSTER RESET HARD`

+The command must be sent directly to the node to reset, and the default reset type if no explicit type is provided is to perform a soft reset.

+The following is a list of operations performed by reset:

+1. Soft and hard reset: If the node is a slave, it is turned into a master, and its dataset is discareded.
+If the node is a master and contains keys the reset operation is aborted.
+2. Soft and hard reset: All the slots are released, and the manual failover state is reset.
+3. Soft and hard reset: All the other nodes in the nodes table are removed, so the node no longer knows any other node.
+4. Hard reset only: `currentEpoch`, `configEpoch`, and `lastVoteEpoch` are set to 0.
+5. Hard reset only: the Node ID is changed to a new random ID.

+Master nodes with non empty data sets can't be reset (since normally you want to reshard data to the other nodes), however in special conditions when this is appropriate, like when a cluster is totally destroyed in order to create a new one, `FLUSHALL` must be executed before to proceed with the reset.

+Removing nodes from a cluster
+---

+It is possible to practically remove a node from an existing cluster by resharding all its data to other nodes (if it is a master node) and finally by shutting down it, however the other nodes will still remember its node ID and address, and will attempt to connect with it.

+For this reason when a node is removed, we want to also remove its entry from all the other nodes tables.
+This is accomplished by using the `CLUSTER FORGET <node-id>` command.

+The command does two things:

+1. It removes the node with the specified node ID from the nodes table.
+2. It sets a 60 seconds ban to prevent a node with the same node ID to be re-added.

+The second operation is needed because Redis Cluster uses gossip in order to auto-discover nodes, so removing the node X from node A, could result into node B to gossip node X to A again.
+Because of the 60 seconds ban, the Redis Cluster administration tools have 60 seconds in order to remove the node from all the nodes, preventing the re-addition of the node because of auto discovery.

 Publish/Subscribe
 ===